 Do you have a story you’d like to write for Ms. Fit?

 We’d love to hear your ideas for original feature stories.
-We are not engaging new columnists at this point.
+We are not engaging writers for new ongoing columns at this point.

 Please read these entire submission guidelines before submitting your pitch.
 Pitches that do not meet our guideline criteria will be returned unread.

-We’re interested in journalistic articles, personal narratives, profiles, humorous essays, and creative non-fiction on topics ranging from exercise, fitness, health, sports, and wellness; to addiction, survival, and recovery; to feminist pregnancy and parenting; to environmental health and ecology; to body image issues; to articles about sex and healthy sexuality; to healthcare and reproductive rights politics; to stories of global interest; and lots more that’s not listed here.
+We’re interested in journalistic articles, personal narratives, profiles, humorous essays, creative non-fiction, original cartoons, and (sometimes) poetry on topics ranging from exercise, fitness, health, sports, and wellness; to addiction, survival, and recovery; to feminist pregnancy and parenting; to environmental health and ecology; to body image issues; to articles about sex and healthy sexuality; to healthcare and reproductive rights politics; to stories of global interest; and lots more that’s not listed here.

 We also accept freelance submissions for the following columns:

 We are serious about good writing.
 All writers should expect to work with editors through a rewrite process.
 With your pitch, tell us about your writing background and include clips of previously published pieces or blog posts so we can get a sense of your voice.
-Ms. Fit pays for most assigned stories (we do not pay for “I Did It!” stories, which is the best forum for entry-level contributors), but we do not pay very much.
+Ms. Fit pays for most assigned stories (we do not pay for “I Did It!” stories, which is the best forum for entry-level contributors), but we do not pay very much ($35 for features, $25 for columns/poetry).
 If getting paid for your work is your primary motivation for writing for Ms. Fit, then perhaps we are not the best fit for each other.

-Pitches that do not include a full story idea outline plus sample writing clips will not be considered.
+Pitches post deadline and/or that do not include a full story idea outline plus sample writing clips will not be considered.